• Articles

 • Social media posts, emails, and customer reviews are some real-life examples.

-• Primary: Primary information is collected directly from the source, such as through surveys or experiments.
+• Primary: Primary information is that information which is collected directly from the source, through surveys or experiments.

-• Secondary: Secondary information, on the other hand, is obtained from existing sources, such as published research or government statistics.
+• Secondary: Secondary information, on the other hand, is obtained from existing sources, like already existing published research or government statistics.

 Not only this but it can also be categorized as: